Cameron Saaiman

-Cameron Alexander Saaiman (born 20 December 2000) is a South African mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship.
+Cameron Alexander Saaiman (born 20 December 2000) is a South African mixed martial artist who competes in the Bantamweight division of the Ultimate Fighting Championship (UFC).

 Background

 Saaiman was born on 20 December 2000 in Pretoria, South Africa.
 He began training in kickboxing and mixed martial arts at the age of 12.
 Saaiman was a South African champion in K-1 kickboxing before focusing on MMA.
 His nickname, MSP, stands for "Most Savage Player" and was given to him by his coach.

 Mixed martial arts career

 Early career

 Saaiman won his first five MMA bouts in the South African promotion Extreme Fighting Championship.
 In his fifth fight, Saaiman defeated Sindile Manengela by unanimous decision to win the EFC Bantamweight Championship.

 On 23 August 2022, Saaiman faced Josh Wang-Kim at Dana White's Contender Series 51.
 Saaiman knocked out Wang-Kim with a punch in the third round and was awarded a contract with the UFC for his performance.